scottcase3374/primetoolkit/README.md

 - init --max-count 750 --base=THREETRIPLE --log-generate --log=BASES --output-file=/home/scott/ptk-demo/triples-750.log
 tool 7m 17s and produced an output log file of 75,289,288 bytes.
 The last record processed was: Prime [5693] idx[750] #-bases[17144]

-The most recent changes reduced the run time for 750 triples to 6m 46s - with most of the changes related to reducing dynamic memory allocations and using more ints vs Integer/BigInteger and removing extraneous code which was no longer needed/used.
+The recent changes reduced the run time for 750 triples to 6m 46s - with most of the changes related to reducing dynamic memory allocations and using more ints vs Integer/BigInteger and removing extraneous code which was no longer needed/used.

+Time for 750 triples went down to 6m 17s after switching to using Eclipse collections instead of JDK for some primary data.

 For a command line of: